W9 vs 1099: Understanding the Differences for Contractors.

 Independent contractors can indeed deduct necessary business expenses from their income, effectively reducing their taxable income and overall tax liability.
 This allows for a more accurate reflection of actual earnings and financial health.

 For more information about the tax and accounting services we provide, visit our Home Page!
-The friendly CPAs, Enrolled Agents, tax professionals, and bookkeepers and accountants at Massey and Company CPA are here to assist you.
+The friendly CPAs, Enrolled Agents, accounting and tax professionals, and bookkeepers and accountants at Massey and Company CPA are here to assist you.

 If you want my team and I to handle your tax matter for you, click here.